HomeArticlesComparisonNPS vs PPF

 NPS vs PPF — Best for Retirement Savings?

-NPS vs PPF compared on returns, tax benefits, exit rules, and retirement income — with examples and a clear verdict on which to choose for retirement savings in India.
+NPS vs PPF compared on returns, tax benefits, and exit rules — with examples and a clear verdict on which to choose for retirement savings in India.

 Free calculators used in this guide